 All doctoral seminars, including INT604 and INT605

-Master’s level students at UPSem may cross-register for one elective course (one UPSem credit) per term at an RTC school without requesting special permission, up to a limit of three credits in an academic year, and a total of four credits during the MACE or MATS program, or a total of six credits during the MDiv program.
-MACE/MDiv dual degree students from UPSem may take a maximum of eight credits at other RTC schools.
+Master’s level students at UPSem may cross-register for one elective course (three UPSem credit hours) per term at an RTC school without requesting special permission, up to a limit of nine credit hours in an academic year, and a total of twelve credit hours during the MACE or MATS program, or a total of eighteen credit hours during the MDiv program.
+MACE/MDiv dual degree students from UPSem may take a maximum of twenty-four credit hours at other RTC schools.
 UPSem students register for all RTC courses through the UPSem registrar’s office, as part of the regular course registration process.

 Guidelines for Cross-Registration at Virginia Commonwealth University